10. Execution threads

 public string ConnectionString { get; set; }

-// Insert an array of items within a transaction
+// insert an array of articles inside a transaction

 public void InsertArticlesInTransaction(Article[] articles) {